syedeqbal/Agentic_AI_System/README.md

 | Agents & Critics with Llama3.2 (without RAG) | 0.4612 | 0.4027 | 0.6648 | 0.5016 |

 > XG Boosting-enabled agents outperform LLM-enabled agents on fault detection accuracy,
-> F1-score, precision, and recall — with faster execution.
+> F1-score, precision, and recall, with faster execution.
 LLM-enabled agents and critics
 > are used for the subsequent fault severity and cause analysis step.

 ### Convergence and System Cost